gaoshanghui/static-site-boilerplate/README.md

-# Front-end Boilerplate
+# gulp boilerplate
-A Front-end boilerplate using Gulp.
+A development environment bases on the [gulpjs](https://gulpjs.com/).